ntanwir10/ShopperSprint/backend/docs/TESTING.md

 # 🧪 Testing Strategy & Implementation

-This document provides comprehensive information about the testing strategy and implementation for the PricePulse Backend.
+This document provides comprehensive information about the testing strategy and implementation for the ShopperSprint Backend.
 Our testing approach follows industry best practices and ensures code quality, reliability, and maintainability.

 ## Testing Strategy